Unsafe Sex Is Now The Biggest Risk Factor For Death Among Women Worldwide

 Related: How To Find the Best Birth Control For You

 The bottom line: Use condoms, get tested early and often, and maintain open lines of communication with your sexual partners.
-Practicing safer sex is a good way to keep it fun.
+Practising safer sex is a good way to keep it fun.

 The bottom line: Use condoms, get tested early and often, and maintain open lines of communication with your sexual partners.
-Practicing safer sex is a good way to keep it fun.
+Practising safer sex is a good way to keep it fun.

 Click through to Shape for more on maintaining your sexual health and well-being.
 (Shape)